yanfonseca/mytutorials/shell.md

    - var="The date is `date` - It is possible to show commands with backticks(` `)
    - var="The date is $(date)" - This way (with parenthesis) is more modern.

-* It can begin with #!/usr/bash in the first line - shebang.
+* A file.sh can begin with #!/usr/bash in the first line and that code is called shebang.
 The /usr/bash is the location of Bash.

    - bash script.sh - To run.
-   - ./script.sh - If shebang is mentioned in the first line.
+   - ./script.sh - If shebang is mentioned in the first line it is possible use ./filename.extension.
-   - $@ or $* - For all arguments.
+   - $@ or $* - For access all arguments.
    - $# - Lenght of arguments.
-   - expr 1 + 4 - It will be 5.
+   - expr 1 + 4 - This expression returns 5.
+The expr command used only with integer numbers.
    - echo "5 + 7.5" | bc .
-The program bc, basic calculator, makes possible to run.
+The program bc, basic calculator, makes possible to run with decimals.
    - echo "scale=2; 5/3 " | bc

 * Double bracket notation